 Excellent!
 Now you can continue working.
 Or if you're ready, you can head over to GitHub to prepare to open a pull request.

-As we create new releases and begin to work on new versions of CircuitPython, the previous releases are moved to their own branches.
+As we create new releases and begin to work on new Learn projects, the previous releases are moved to their own branches.
 In the event that you are adding something to one of the previous versions, the

 push command above may fail.
 Follow the instructions provided in the error message to properly